Applications for 2027 open September 1!

 Vittoria Baglieri

-University of Oxford, M.Phil., Comparative Social Policy
+University of Oxford, M.Phil., Comparative Social Policy (in progress)

 Bocconi University (Milan), B.Sc., International Politics and Government